unraid/docs/docs/legacy/FAQ/Terminal_Access.md

 Linux terminal sessions usually always require a login with password.

-If you have a monitor attached to your unRAID server, then when you boot normally (not the boot GUI), you end up at the console with a login prompt.
+If you have a monitor attached to your Unraid server, then when you boot normally (not the boot GUI), you end up at the console with a login prompt.
 This console is a terminal session.

-For terminal access from other machines, unRAID includes both Telnet and SSH support.
+For terminal access from other machines, Unraid includes both Telnet and SSH support.
 Telnet is no longer recommended however, because it is older and easier to attack.
 SSH is recommended instead as more secure.
 There are instructions below for disabling Telnet, but